 In October I decided to go to Musselburgh Lagoons but first I decided to go to The River Esk because on Twitter I heard a Mandarin Duck had been spotted there.
 Sadly I didn’t see it but I had a fantastic time there in fact I stayed there instead of moving on to Musselburgh Lagoons because I was enjoying watching lots of geese & ducks, I will go to the Lagoons in the new year.

-Which brings me to November (last month) I went to Figgate Park in The Portobello area.
+Which brings me to November (last month) I went to Figgate Park near Portobello.
 It had been a while since I was last there looking for The Mandarin Duck again, only this time I didn’t get stressed looking for one, it was peaceful and a Robin came up sitting next to me singing away.

 That turned out to be my last Birding outing as I mentioned earlier the last few weeks in November have been tough I was spending time with my Grandpa.
 I hope you enjoyed reading some of my highlights of the year, it has been a great year and has gone in very quickly.
 It brings me now to December I have a few Birding trips planned before Christmas I will tell you about them in the new year, so I will end this blog by wishing you a Merry Christmas & a Happy New Year.